 Asian Studies Minor requirements include:

-- Formal registration with the director of the interdisciplinary minor ordinarily no later than the first semester of the third year of studies.
+- Formal registration with the director of the interdisciplinary minor ordinarily by first semester of the junior year.

 - CN 200 - Chinese III